 The job was still mine though, and I moved to Edmonton.
 Then I entered the newsroom – and I felt my waist and hips expand.
 On my first day, I met with my supervisors.
 I confessed I was uncomfortable being the only female journalist with over four per cent body fat.

 At the time I was a size 6, and sometimes 4.

 I’m aware that’s not fat, but I also didn’t feel either pretty or thin enough to be in broadcasting.
 Each day before work, I made my husband take photos of me.
 After work, I’d analyze them.
 That colour drowns me out.
 That blazer makes my hips look big.
 Those pants are too tight, and so forth.
 And I loathed my standups.
 I became so critical, I refused to watch my stories at home.

 My hips were too wide when I faced the camera.
 Sideways?
 Showed the disproportion from my smaller waist than hips.
 I tried to compensate.
 I was shot from the waist up.
 I used my voluminous hair and vast collection of lipsticks as my trademark.
 Think “Life or Something Like It” with Angelina Jolie.

 No doubt the perky morning Shakeology messenger had good intentions.
-She didn’t know when someone messages me with “Hey, are you coming to the rink,” I respond with “But I look like crap.”
+She didn’t know when someone messages, “Hey, are you coming to the rink,” I respond with “But I look like crap.”
 And when I’d show up, I’d leave as quickly as possible.
 Because I look like crap.
 Or that I wear makeup when I go for a speedwalk or jog.
 Or that I’ve gained ten pounds since my broadcasting career ended.

-So, in the mirror, I see a fat person with a fat face, thick legs, and wide hips.
+In the mirror, I see a fat person with a fat face, thick legs, and wide hips.
 And it depresses the hell out of me.

 At least I have nice eyebrows though.